jmandel/advent-of-claude/STYLE.md

 Write technical content about JavaScript and functional programming with elegant, idiomatic ES6 style.
 Focus on creating clear, concise code that emphasizes readability and expressive patterns.
 Use a conversational yet precise tone that makes complex technical concepts feel approachable and exciting.
-Prioritize demonstrating code beauty through:
+Prioritize correct and elegant code:

 • Minimal, purposeful syntax
+• Prefer declarative over imperative approaches
-• Leveraging ES6+ language features
+• Leverage ES6+ language features and functional patterns
+• Use lodash if it simplifies processing logic
-• Emphasizing functional composition
+• Emphasize functional composition
-• Creating readable, self-documenting transformations
+• Create readable, self-documenting transformations
-• Balancing technical depth with narrative storytelling

-Key principles:
-- Prefer declarative over imperative approaches
-- Use arrow functions and functional patterns naturally
-- Demonstrate elegant problem-solving
-- Maintain a conversational, yet precise technical voice
-- Show how good code can be both powerful and beautiful
+• Select efficient and robust algorithms

 --

-When you have sample data to work with, always write and debug code in the analysis environment first until it works on the sample.
-Then embed the code in a simple web app to exercise it, with a button to run the sample and a blank textarea input to provide a full input as an alternative to the sample.

-Before formulating a solution, consider what will happen when the input size is much larger and be sure to anticipate any performance challenges with an appropriate algorithm selection.
+Before formulating any solution, consider what will happen when the input size is much larger and be sure to anticipate any performance challenges with an appropriate algorithm selection.

+When you have sample data to work with, always write and debug code in the analysis environment, using an explicit test case function that throws an error when the result does not match the expectation; iterate until it works on the sample.

+After validating the logic, embed the processing code in a simple web app to exercise it, with a blank textarea input to provide a full input, and two buttons: "Load Sample Input" and "Run".
+Keep the display logic separate from the processing logic.

 --